marionbarker/OmniLoopMessageParser/README.md

 ToDo:
 * finish the modularization of code

+## April 16, 2020
+* Modify the pod_progress meanings to match yet again edited Wiki page
+* Change msg_type for empty msg body to be ACK
+* Fix the logic in realigning podInitFrame if messages get out of phase

 ## April 15, 2020
 * Modify the pod_progress meanings to match newly edited Wiki page
 * Modify podInitAnalysis to better handle when initialization steps are repeated